NormanDunbar/TraceCollier/README.md

 - `--feedback=n` or `-f=n` determines how often you get feedback about the progress of reading the trace file.
 The default is every 100,000 lines.
 Use a feedback of zero to disable feedback.
 Feedback is not disabled with the `--quiet` or `-q` option.

-Traceminer2 will create:
+Trace Collier will create:

 - A report file, the default is in HTML format, which is the same name as the trace file, but with the extension changed from `.trc` to `.html`.

 - If the report is in HTML format, then `favicon.ico` will be created, *if one doesn't already exist* in the folder the trace file is found in.

-- If the report is in HTML format, then `TraceMiner2.css` will be created, *if one doesn't already exist* in the folder the trace file is found in.
+- If the report is in HTML format, then `TraceCollier.css` will be created, *if one doesn't already exist* in the folder the trace file is found in.
 This file allows you to style the HTML report as per your company standards (well, up to a point) or to your preference.

 - A debugging file.
 If and only if running in verbose mode.
 This will have the same name as the trace file used for input, but with the extension changed from `.trc` to `.dbg`.